Contract Monoclonal Antibody Production

 For shipments from outside the U.S.A., SLI provides a questionnaire to the customer so that SLI may receive the shipment of cells.

-If cells are to be shipped non-frozen, the customer must revive the cells and check for viability.
+If cells are to be shipped as live culture, the customer must revive the cells and check for viability.
 The cells are then passed two times and placed in fresh media following cell density adjustment to 5×104 cells/mL.

 Flasks are filled to the brim, sealed and shipped to SLI by air freight in an insulated container to maintain ambient temperature.
 All shipments of cells must include media instructions.